juhjau90/JavaScript-Experiments/FirebaseWebApp/README.txt

 	- Firebase API & Guides on Web implementations
 	- Various other websites

+NOTE:

-NOTE: For safety reasons, files and directories that contain references to API
-      keys have been excluded from commits.
+For safety reasons, files and directories that contain references to API keys have been excluded from commits.
 Thus, should you wish to download and use this solution as reference or base for your own code, you must generate the following;

+	- Your own Web App based project on Firebase Console
+	- Use the resulting config-file in your own application solution